You’re excited on landing a job, and upon arrival to your hotel room, you jump on the bed.

-In these confusing times you live in today it is useful to have a sober attitude.
+In these confusing times today it is useful to have a sober attitude.
 The outlook that having enough work to earn a proper living is your right is very grounding.

-If you are so easily swayed by getting to stay in a hotel, then there’s less of a chance you’ll fight for the more important things.
+If you are so easily swayed by getting to stay in a hotel, then there’s less chance you’ll fight for more important things.

-The movie business can entice you as an actor – every commercial audition is said to be for a US national, every TV role might be recurring.
-This gets your expectations up, but then when it isn’t a US national or a recurring role you crash in disappointment.
+The movie business can entice you as an actor: every commercial audition is said to be for a US national, every TV role might be recurring.
+This gets your expectations up, but then when it isn’t a US national or a recurring role you could crash in disappointment.

 Adding to a vicious and tiring cycle.

 As a professional you should expect to receive job offers in a straightforward and dignified manner with no false frills added.